 Mr John Harwood DL

-He has been the chairman of both the Northmoor Trust (now the Earth Trust) and of the international education charity, CfBT Education Trust, and was a board member of the Care Quality Commission.
-He is currently a trustee of Cogges Heritage Trust, Oxfordshire Victoria County History Trust, Oxfordshire Youth, and Young Dementia Homes.
-Nationally, he is a member of the Awards Council for the Queen’s Anniversary Prizes for Higher and Further Education.
+He has been the chairman of both the Northmoor Trust (now the Earth Trust) and of the international education charity, CfBT Education Trust.
+He has served on both the board of the Care Quality Commission and the Awards Council for the Queen’s Anniversary Prizes for Higher and Further Education..
+He is currently a trustee of the Earth Trust, Cogges Heritage Trust, Oxfordshire Victoria County History Trust, and Young Dementia UK Homes, and a vice president of Oxfordshire Youth.

 Imam at Eton College, Muslim Chaplain to Oxford University Hospitals NHS Foundation Trust and the founder of The Oxford Foundation that seeks to support vulnerable, disaffected and low achieving young people through innovative educational programmes.
 He devised, pioneered and successfully piloted a unique educational programme confronting violent extremist ideology, aspects of which have been published and the programme has also been utilised to train RE teachers in the UK.